Can Job Applications Ask About Criminal Records?

 Job seekers with a criminal history often wonder whether they have to disclose that information when applying for a job.
 On many job applications, there is an option to check a box indicating whether or not you have a criminal record or conviction.
 If you check yes, you are asked to explain your circumstances.

-However, there is a good chance that a prospective employer will deny you employment even before they read the rest of your application.
-While you may encounter some challenges while job searching if you have a criminal record, you should know your rights, and what questions you can appropriately be asked during the application process.
+There is a good chance that if you check yes, a prospective employer will deny you employment even before they read the rest of your application.
+However, it’s never a good idea to lie on your job application or during the interview process.

-It’s important to remember that while an employer can choose not to hire you based on your record, you can also be fired for not disclosing your record, or misleading the employer during the application process.
-You are much better off being truthful if you are afforded the opportunity to explain your situation.
+You are much better off being truthful.
 If you have impressed the employer with your qualifications and experience, your criminal record may not be a hindrance to being offered the job.
 Be prepared to share any changes that you have made to overcome any limitations which led to your crime.
+Know your rights and what questions hiring managers can ask you during the application process, so that you’ll be able to mitigate the impact that a criminal record might have on your job search.

-Because of the potential for discrimination, there are laws in many locations known as “Ban the Box” legislation.
+Because of the potential for discrimination, many states, cities, and localities have laws known as “Ban-the-Box” legislation.
 This legislation limits what an employer can ask candidates on a job application or during the early stages of the screening process.
 Laws and policies require or recommend that employers consider how all candidates meet the qualifications for jobs prior to considering criminal record information.

 This does not mean that employers can’t go ahead and check your criminal history or consider its impact on potential performance when conducting a background check later in the hiring process.

-State and Local Laws Which Regulate Job Application Questions
+State and Local Laws That Regulate Job Application Questions

-Ten states—California, Connecticut, Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, Oregon, Rhode Island, and Vermont—have also mandated the removal of conviction history questions from job applications for private employers.
+Eleven states—California, Connecticut, Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, Oregon, Rhode Island, Vermont, and Washington—have also mandated the removal of conviction history questions from job applications for private employers.

 The laws are intended to protect job seekers with a criminal record from being eliminated from consideration prior to receiving a fair chance to meet with and impress employers.
 However, employers in these jurisdictions can still conduct background checks after they have issued a tentative offer.
 They can eliminate candidates from consideration on the basis of their findings.